cmrust/configure-hadoop-raspi/README.md

 `sudo addgroup hadoop`
 `sudo adduser --ingroup hadoop hduser`

-Adding the user failed when trying over ssh because you can't set the password without an interactive tty.
+Adding the user may fail when trying to do so over ssh.
+This is because you can't set the password without an interactive shell.

+Here we'll give `hduser` sudo access.
+This step must be done as `root` user or someone with sudo access.

 `sudo adduser hduser sudo`

-This step had to be done as 'pi' or 'root' user, with sudo access.

 *WARNING: Everything from this point forward has to be run as user 'hduser'*

 Setup SSH so the nodes can talk to themselves and eachother.